 Key recommendations include:

-- Varieties of veggies from all of the subgroups such as the dark green, the red, orange, legumes, and starchy or other veggies.
+- Varieties of veggies from all of the subgroups, such as dark green, red, orange, legumes, and starchy or other veggies.

 - Fruits and more so the ones that are whole fruits.

 - Grains, at least the ones that are whole grains.